Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Introduction

-In this work, we delve into the decision boundary of pre-trained models employed as estimators to accurately differentiate between clean and noisy samples.
-We first investigate the cosine similarity distributions of clean and noisy samples, calculated using the multimodal pre-trained models CLIP~\citep{CLIP} and ALIGN~\citep{ALIGN}, on two datasets with a 50\% noise ratio: MS-COCO~\citep{mscoco} and SDM, as shown in Figure.~\ref{fig1:a}-\ref{fig1:d}.
-SDM is a dataset with the images generated by the Stable Diffusion Model (SDM)~\citep{StableDiff} in some uncommon styles (see illustrations in Figure.~\ref{fig:SDM}).
-It is designed to explore how well-pre-trained models can distinguish unfamiliar domains that they rarely encounter during training.
-There are two interesting observations in Figure.~\ref{fig1:a}-\ref{fig1:d}: \textbf{(1)} The clean and noisy distributions of the same model on different datasets have a similar intersection point, suggesting the existence of a natural and stable boundary in distinguishing between clean and noisy samples. \textbf{(2)} The overlaps between the clean distribution and noisy distribution are minimal even in the unfamiliar domain dataset, indicating this boundary has strong potential for distinguishing between clean and noisy samples.
+In this work, we delve into the issue of decision boundary selection in anisotropic cosine spaces for pre-trained models to be efficient noise estimators.
+Theoretically, a cosine similarity of zero—\ie, an orthogonal boundary—should serve as a natural decision threshold in anisotropic cosine spaces to separate clean and noisy samples.
+To validate this hypothesis, we empirically analyze the cosine similarity distributions of clean and noisy samples using multimodal pre-trained models CLIP~\cite{CLIP} and ALIGN~\cite{ALIGN} across two datasets: MSCOCO and SDM (Stable Diffusion Model~\cite{StableDiff}), both with a 50\% noise ratio.
+The SDM dataset, comprising images generated in uncommon artistic styles (see Figure.~\ref{fig:SDM}), is designed to test the robustness of pre-trained models in distinguishing noisy samples from unseen domains.

-Building upon these two observations, we conduct an in-depth investigation and make the following contributions:
+Surprisingly, as shown in Figure~\ref{fig1:a}-\ref{fig1:d}, the empirically optimal decision boundary deviates significantly from the theoretical orthogonal threshold zero, limiting its usage in practical applications.
+Despite this deviation, there are also two interesting observations: \textbf{(1)} the intersection points of clean and noisy distributions remain consistent for the same model across different datasets, suggesting the existence of a stable, dataset-irrelevant boundary. \textbf{(2)} even on the SDM dataset—where models encounter unfamiliar domains—the overlap between clean and noisy distributions remains minimal, indicating the boundary’s robustness in distinguishing noisy samples.

-1. We figure out the origin of the intersection, attributing it to the shift in the orthogonal boundary induced by the cone effect.
-Furthermore, we provide a theoretical framework that proves and elaborates the stability and precision of this boundary in separating noisy and clean samples.
+\lh{Building on these two observations, we aim to reveal the underlying mechanisms and provide a theoretical guidance for fully exploiting the potential of pre-trained models in noise mitigation.
+Our key contributions are as follows:}

-2. We provide a detailed explanation of the reliability of pre-trained models in general noise recognition, even in unfamiliar domains, grounded in the analysis of the pre-training process.
+1. We theoretically figure out the origin of the intersection, attributing it to the shift of orthogonal boundaries induced by the cone effect and elaborate the stability and accuracy of this boundary in separating noisy and clean samples.

-3. Build on this, we introduce One-Step Anti-Noise (OSA), a general model-agnostic paradigm for noise recognition that requires only one-step inference.
-Specifically, we utilize a pre-trained model as the estimator to maintain a shared embedding space.
-A scoring function, designed based on the properties of high-dimensional orthogonality, is then used to accurately handle overlaps by directly assigning a learning weight to each sample's loss according to its cosine similarity.
+\lh{2.
+Building on our findings, we develop One-Step Anti-noise (OSA), an efficient and model-agnostic paradigm for noise recognition that requires just one-step inference. }